Table of Contents Show

 Alabama is known for its natural surroundings and beautiful scenery around the entire state.

-Although, one lesser-known activity to do in Alabam is horse camping and horseback riding.
-Alabama’s wilderness is spread out for 42,218 acres, which is a lot for any explorer.
+Although, one lesser-known activity to do in Alabama is horse camping and horseback riding.
+Alabama’s wilderness is spread out over 42,218 acres, which is a lot for any explorer.

 Some of the campsites are situated in national parks or splendid locations with exceptional natural beauty.
 Here you can hike, bike, or horse ride while enjoying the natural scenic views.

-1. Nature Journey of Alabama
+2. Nature Journey of Alabama

 From mountain ranges to picturesque beaches, you can enjoy nature in every way possible in Alabama.
-There are plenty of parks, waterfalls and many more things to explore.
+There are plenty of parks, waterfalls, and many more things to explore.

 Exploring every bit of Alabama is fun and truly unique, and one cannot miss out on the hidden gems there.